 Can do club vs can't do club

 Regardless of the level, your club is playing at, ambition and professionalism on and off the pitch is a pre-requisite.
 Professionalism is not about money, it is about attitude.

 Henry Ford, founder of the Ford Motor Company said 'If you think you can or you think you can't......you're right' to emphasise how much attitude determines success or failure.

 A club with a can-do attitude as opposed to one with a can’t do attitude will grow and prosper.
 Can do clubs have a buzz about them.
 People are happy and busy.
 They know what success is and why it’s important.
 They’re also clear that they have to deliver – that the buck stops with them.
 Can do clubs have a confidence about them that inspires people to try new initiatives, safe in the knowledge that their club is the sort of club that can do things.

 How often have we heard comments from people within the club when someone puts forward a new idea along the lines of: ‘we tried that 17 years ago’, ‘it may have worked at other clubs or in other sports’, ‘it would never work here’, ‘this is not the way to do things at a sports club’.
 Within Can do Clubs there is mutual respect between the people with the insight and the people with the ideas and they move forward together.

 Culture is the everyday reality of club life.
 The culture is not the mission statement, the vision, your bank balance or the club handbook, though all those contribute to creating it.
 The culture is what we say and do, the way we behave, the way treat each other, our coaches, our players, our parents and our community.
-In essence, it's the 'personality' of the company.
+In essence, it's the 'personality' of the organisation.